HolyCyberCow/bSocial/README.md

 App uses:

-- `express` pacakge to create a server
+- `express` package to create a server
 - `typeorm` to manage database connection, entity and migration management
 - `zod` to validate incoming request data